solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ### IaaS

-In the IaaS model, developers deploy MySQL on Azure Virtual Machines.
+In the IaaS model, organizations deploy MySQL on Azure Virtual Machines.
-This provides the customer with the flexibility to choose when to patch the VM OS and MySQL engine, and the option to install other software on the database server, such as antivirus utilities.
+This provides the customer with the flexibility to choose when to patch the VM OS, the MySQL engine, and install other software such as antivirus utilities when required.
 Microsoft is responsible for the underlying VM hardware that constitutes the Azure infrastructure.

-Because IaaS MySQL hosting gives greater control over the MySQL database engine and the OS, many organizations choose it to migrate on-premises solutions while minimizing capital expenditure.
+Because IaaS MySQL hosting gives greater control over the MySQL database engine and the OS, many organizations choose it to lift and shift on-premises solutions while minimizing capital expenditure.

 ### PaaS (DBaaS)

-In the PaaS model, developers deploy a managed MySQL environment on Azure.
+In the PaaS model, organizations deploy a fully managed MySQL environment on Azure.
 Unlike IaaS, they cede control over patching the MySQL engine and OS to the Azure platform, and Azure automates many administrative tasks, like providing high availability, backups, and protecting data.

 Like IaaS, customers are still responsible for managing query performance, database access, and database objects, such as indexes.
-It is suitable for applications where the MySQL configuration exposed by Azure is sufficient and access to the OS is unnecessary.
+PaaS is suitable for applications where the MySQL configuration exposed by Azure is sufficient and access to the OS and filesystem is unnecessary.

 The Azure DBaaS MySQL offering is [Azure Database for MySQL](https://azure.microsoft.com/services/mysql/#features), which is based on MySQL community edition and supports common administration tools and programming languages.
-As addressed in further depth, Microsoft provides multiple deployment modes to alleviate the weaknesses of PaaS databases.

 ### Video Reference